NCAR/MPAS-Workflow/README.md

  through the `MPAS-Atmosphere` `da_state` stream.

 `PrepJEDI.csh`: substitutes commonly repeated sections in the `yaml` file for multiple MPAS-JEDI applications.
+The primary purpose is to fill in the `observers` section of `hofx` and `variational` `yaml` files.
 Prepares `namelist.atmosphere`, `streams.atmosphere`, and `stream_list.atmosphere.*`.
 Links required static files and graph info files that describe MPI  partitioning.

 `VerifyObs.csh`: used to verify observation-database output from `HofX` and `Variational` tasks.